mrsheepuk/baking-joy/biscuits.md

 Add beaten egg

-Add some of the buttermilk and mix using silicon spatula, until *just* combined (sticky/lumpy is the order of the day) - assess wetness and add more buttermilk as needed, wants to be very wet but not too wet (err on side of NOT too wet if in ANY DOUBT; you really don't want it to stick to the surface, usually a little less than full amount of buttermilk).
+Add 120g of buttermilk and mix using silicon spatula, until *just* combined (sticky/lumpy is the order of the day) - assess wetness and add more buttermilk if needed, wants to be very wet but not too wet (err on side of NOT too wet if in ANY DOUBT; you really don't want it to stick to the surface, usually a little less than full amount of buttermilk).